Skip to main content

 contraindications-icon

-Furoscix (furosemide) contraindications
+Furoscix (furosemide injection) contraindications

 Contraindications are specific health conditions or situations in which a person should not take a medication due to safety concerns.
-If you have any of the following conditions or if any of the following apply to you, let your healthcare provider know because Furoscix (furosemide) will not be safe for you to take.
+If you have any of the following conditions or if any of the following apply to you, let your healthcare provider know because Furoscix (furosemide injection) will not be safe for you to take.

-• People whose kidneys can't produce urine
+• People who can't urinate

 • History of allergy to furosemide or medical tapes

-What are alternatives to Furoscix (furosemide)?
+What are alternatives to Furoscix (furosemide injection)?

 Used for: